weecology/lab-manual/UF-Policies:-Travel-Guidelines.md

 * Project #.
 You will need to get this from the UF entity paying for the trip (i.e. Ethan, Morgan, Department, SNRE, etc)
 * Registration: See the Conference travel page for tips on what you need to submit with the TA to document the registration costs.
+* Per diem: Per diem is calculated based on precisely the time you were travelling.
+On the first and last day of travel, you should only claim the amount that includes meals that occured during travelling time.
+Your flight itinerary will determine these times. (e.g. if your departure flight is in the evening, you will not be able to claim breakfast the first day)
 * International Travel: See the International travel page for what needs to be submitted with your TA.
 * You need to sign it.